djaus2/BlazorIoTBridge/README.md

     -   Connection strings required
 -   Wasm app for forwarding simulated telemetry via the server.
 -   Can similarly on-forward real or simulated telemetry from RPi, Arduino etc
-    -   *Arduino app that forwards via a serial port to the Blazor service … simulated data at this stage*
+-   -   .Net console app for desktop and say, RPi, that forwards telemetry via Http Post to the Blazor service … simulated data at this stage.
-        -   *The original BlazorSensorApp solution had an Arduino Http Post version of the app.
-This will be re-added later.*
+    -   Arduino app that forwards via a serial port to the Blazor service … simulated data at this stage
-    -   *.Net console app for desktop and say, RPi, that forwards via Http Post to the Blazor service … simulated data at this stage.*
+        -   The original BlazorSensorApp solution had an Arduino Http Post version of the app.
+This will be re-added later.
 -   Can monitor IoT messages sent from the service (view on Client)
     -   Directly via a transmission log kept on the service.
     -   Via a D2C monitoring of messages to the IoT Hub .
 (Integration of the